EhCorn4/NexGuard/replit.md

 ## Overview

-This is a clean, professional website for NexGuard, showcasing the bot's features and providing information to potential users.
-The project has been streamlined to focus on the core website functionality without any bot integration or dashboard features.
+This is a comprehensive NexGuard Discord bot with a professional website showcasing its features.
+The project includes a fully functional Discord bot with advanced moderation, ticket system, and utility commands, along with a website that displays live bot status and provides complete documentation.

 ## System Architecture